atendolk/LIRI-node-app-2/README.md

 # liri-node-app

 clone the repo to your computer and open up a git Bash/terminal window.

-What Each Command Should Do
+What Each Command Should Do:
 node liri.js my-tweets

 This will show your last 20 tweets and when they were created at in your terminal/bash window.